connellw/ConnellsBlog/_drafts/ddd-building-blocks.md

 }
 ```

-I have chosen to use an `IAggregateRoot` marker interface here.
+I have chosen to use [an `IAggregateRoot` marker interface](https://github.com/connellw/Doodad/blob/master/src/Doodad/IAggregateRoot.cs) here.
 The interface itself does not define any members.
 You could use an `AggregateRoot` base class which itself derives from `Entity` to achieve the same thing.

 ## Domain Service

 When we need to make changes across many aggregates, a service class can be used.
 These classes can contain business logic that doesn't naturally fit in other domain objects.

+There doesn't need to be any base type for these.
+They're just normal classes that encapsulate domain logic that can be used by your application.

 ## Repositories